ninabarzh/broomstick/content/posts/inflicting-help.md

 Throughout history and into the present, “help” has also served as a weapon of domination, a mechanism for justification, and a form of moral self-adornment.
-By examining different incarnations of “inflicted help,” the ways in which good intentions—or their performance—mask deeper patterns of exploitation and control can be uncovered and recognised.
+By examining different incarnations of “inflicted help,” the ways in which good intentions, or their performance, mask deeper patterns of exploitation and control can be uncovered and recognised.

 ## Who does it and why